 Do you have a closed water supply system?
-If you do, does it need a water heater expansion tank?
+If so, you might need a water heater expansion tank.

-Whether or not you need a water heater expansion tank depends on both your unit type and your water supply system.
-If you have a tankless water heater, you don’t need to worry about installing one.
+Whether or not you need a water heater expansion tank depends on both your unit type and your water supply.
+If you have a tankless water heater, you don’t need to worry about getting an expansion tank.

-You also don’t need to worry about it if your home is part of an open water supply system.
+You also don’t need one if your home is part of an open water supply system.
 When a plumbing system is “open,” it has the ability to flow back into the city’s water supply.

-A closed system is just the opposite.
-Water can flow into your home, but the only way it can flow out again is through your faucets or shower.
+A closed system is the opposite of this.
+Water can flow into your home but the only way it can flow out again is from your faucets or shower.

 What Are Water Heater Expansion Tanks?

-Thermal expansion will cause strain on your pipes if the water doesn’t have anywhere else to go.
+Thermal expansion places a strain on your pipes if the water has nowhere else to go.

-Because most households have a closed water supply system, expansion tanks are required with any traditional tank water heater.
-These contraptions are essential in increasing the longevity of your unit and will save your pipes too.
+As most households have a closed water supply, expansion tanks are required with any traditional tank water heater.
+These tanks are essential for prolonging the lifespan of your unit and will also protect your pipes.

-An expansion tank comes in handy because it can take the extra volume of water after it’s expanded.
-It also serves as a resource to help regulate the pressure of your water too.
+An expansion tank is important because it can hold the extra water volume after it expands, acting as a sort of overflow.
+It also helps to regulate the pressure of your water.

 How to Install a Water Expansion Tank

-Once you’ve determined that you need an expansion tank, your next step is to figure out what size tank you’ll need.
-The correct size will depend on the size of your water heater as well as the water pressure in your system.
+If you need an expansion tank, your next task is to figure out what size tank you should choose.
+The appropriate size depends on the size of your water heater as well as the water pressure in your system.

-An expansion tank that is bigger than necessary won’t cause any issues.
-However, a tank that’s too small can cause pipe leaks as the pressure relief valve overworks to keep up.
+An expansion tank that is larger than necessary won’t cause any issues.
+However, a tank that’s too small can cause pipe leaks as the pressure relief valve is forced to work harder to keep up.

-To check your water pressure, use a pressure gauge on your pressure relief valve and periodically check the pressure over 24 hours.
+To check your water pressure, use a pressure gauge on your pressure relief valve and periodically check the reading over 24 hours.
 The recommended water pressure is 50-60 PSI.
-If it’s any more than that, you’ll want to make sure you also have a pressure reducing valve.
+If it’s any higher than that, you will need to make sure that you also have a pressure-reducing valve.

-Pressure reducing valves help provide steady pressure to your system.
-It regulates the water hammering and works with your pressure relief valve to protect your water heater and pipes (2).
+Pressure-reducing valves help ensure steady pressure throughout your system.
+They regulate the water hammering and work with your pressure relief valve to protect your water heater and pipes (2).

-Most expansion tanks will be available in either a two or five-gallon size.
-Once you have your tank, you’re going to connect it to the cold water line.
-Here is what you should do to retrofit it to your system.
+Most expansion tanks are available in either a two or five-gallon size.
+Once you have your tank, you will need to connect it to the cold water line.
+Here is how to retrofit it to your system.